henriquedavid/raytracing/README.md

 ## Results

-The image with just a single color can be found in `simple_bkg.ppm`; and the image with the four color gradient in `interpolated_bkg.ppm`.
+The image with just a single color can be found in `simple_bkg.ppm`; and the image with the four colors gradient in `interpolated_bkg.ppm`.

 _The image wasn't posted as img here cause git does't support ppm type._